cms-sw/cms-bot/index.md

 signature) it posts a message acknowledging what happended, updates the tags etc. The state of the PR is fully obtained by parsing all the comments, so that we do not have to maintain our own state tracking DB.
 It is run by [CMS Github Bot](https://cmssdt.cern.ch/jenkins/job/cms-bot/) in jenkins.
 - [run-pr-tests](https://github.com/cms-sw/cms-bot/blob/master/run-pr-tests): Runs several tests for the pull requests, this includes compilation, unit tests, relvals, and static analysis, among other tests.
-It is run by [ib-any-integration](https://cmssdt.cern.ch/jenkins/job/ib-any-integration/) in Jenkins
+It is run by [ib-any-integration](https://cmssdt.cern.ch/jenkins/job/ib-any-integration/) in Jenkins.
 - [watchers.yaml](https://github.com/cms-sw/cms-bot/blob/master/watchers.yaml):
 contains all the information required by `process-pull-requests` to notify developers when a PR touches the packages they watch.